benjaminguinaudeau/tiktokr/README.md

 ## Using `tiktokr` with Docker

 TikTok requires API queries to be identified with a unique hash.
-To get this hash, `tiktokr` runs a `puppeteer-chrome` session in the background.
+To get this hash `tiktokr` runs a `puppeteer-chrome` session in the background.
 Apparently `puppeteer` sometimes causes issues on some operating systems, so we also created a Docker image, that can be run on any computer with Docker installed.

-To find out, if you are experiencing puppeteer problems run:
+To find out if you are experiencing `puppeteer` problems run:

 ``` r